petersatsuse/azure-compute-docs/articles/virtual-machines/linux/n-series-driver-setup.md

 [!INCLUDE [virtual-machines-n-series-linux-support](../includes/virtual-machines-n-series-linux-support.md)]

 > [!WARNING]
 > Installing NVIDIA drivers using methods other than those outlined in this guide may result in failure of the intended driver installation.
-To ensure proper functionality, please follow only the installation steps and use the driver versions specified in this documentation.
+To ensure proper functionality and support, please only follow the installation steps and use the driver versions specified in this documentation.

 ## Install CUDA drivers on N-series VMs